Pinang, Tangerang

-Pinang is a town and an administrative district (kecamatan) of Tangerang City, in Banten Province of Indonesia, on the island of Java (not to be confused with Kotapinang District in South Labuhanbatu Regency in North Sumatra).
-The district covers an area of 21.59 km^{2}, and had a population of 160,206 at the 2010 Census and 180,131 at the 2020 Census; the official estimate as at mid 2023 was 186,671.
+Pinang is a town and an administrative district (kecamatan) of Tangerang City, in Banten Province of Indonesia, on the island of Java.
+The district covers an area of 21.59 km^{2}.
+According to Indonesia's Central Agency of Statistics (BPS), the district's population was 185,342 in 2022 and 186,671 at the end of 2024.

-Situated in the southern part of Tangerang, Pinang District is a notable area featuring a blend of residential, educational, and infrastructural developments.
-One of the key highlights of Pinang is the presence of a well-planned independent city known as Alam Sutera.
-This development encompasses residential areas, commercial centers, and recreational facilities, making it a thriving hub within the district.
+Situated in the southern part of Tangerang, Pinang District features a blend of residential, educational, and infrastructural developments.
+Pinang is also known for its planned township Alam Sutera, which features residential areas, commercial centers, and recreational facilities.

-Additionally, Pinang is home to two prominent private universities: Bina Nusantara University (Binus) and the University of Bunda Mulia (UBM).
-These institutions attract students from various regions, contributing to the district's vibrant and dynamic community.
+Additionally, Pinang is home to two private universities Bina Nusantara University (Binus) and the University of Bunda Mulia (UBM), both of which have featured in reputable academic institution rankings such as Times Higher Education and QS.
+These institutions attract a significant number of students from various regions of Indonesia and abroad, adding to the district's diverse character and sense of prestige.

 Pinang is strategically traversed by major transportation routes, including the Jakarta-Merak Toll Road and the Jakarta Outer Ring Road 2.
 The district features a significant infrastructure node, the Kunciran Interchange, where these two toll roads intersect.
 This interchange enhances the district's connectivity, facilitating smooth transit and access to other parts of Tangerang and Jakarta.

-The establishment of Pinang as an independent district occurred in the year 2000, following its separation from the Cipondoh District.
-Since then, Pinang has seen substantial growth and development, emerging as an important district within the city of Tangerang.
+Pinang was established as an independent district in 2000, following its separation from the Cipondoh District.
+Since then, Pinang has witnessed substantial population growth and project development, emerging as an important district within the city of Tangerang.

 Communities

-Pinang District is sub-divided into eleven urban communities (kelurahan), listed below with their areas and their officially-estimated populations as at mid 2022, together with their postcodes.
+Pinang District is sub-divided into 11 urban communities (kelurahan), as detailed below.